tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 # The `vnd.librarysimplified/user-profile+json` media type

-A document with the media type `vnd.librarysimplified/user-profile+json` represents the current state of account settings (when sent from the server to the client) or a desired future state of account settings (when sent from the client to the server).
+A document with the media type `vnd.librarysimplified/user-profile+json` represents the current state of a user's profile and account settings (when sent from the server to the client) or a desired future state of the user's account settings (when sent from the client to the server).

 This document has the form of a single JSON object.
-Semantics are defined for two keys that MAY appear in the JSON object: `readable` and `writable`.
-Other keys MAY appear in the JSON object, but this specification does not define their meaning.

-## `readable`

-The value of `readable` MUST be a single JSON object.
-The keys of this object correspond to the names of account settings, and the values associated with the keys correspond to the current values of those settings.

-When a client PUTs a document to a Protocol endpoint, it SHOULD NOT send a document that includes `readable`.
-If it does send a document that includes `readable`, the server MUST ignore it.
+Semantics are defined for the following keys:

+* The two special keys `settings` and `links`.
-Semantics for a few keys are defined in the [[settings registry|https://github.com/NYPL-Simplified/Simplified/wiki/Account-Settings-Management-Protocol#settings-registry]].
-Other keys may show up in `readable` but this specification does not define their semantics.
+* The keys in the "Profile Registry" below.

+Other keys may show up inside the JSON object.
+This specification does not define their meaning, except to say that they SHOULD convey pieces of information from the user's profile.

-## `writable`
+## `settings`

-The value of `writable` MUST be a single JSON object.
-The keys of this object correspond to the names of account settings.
+The value of `settings` MUST be a JSON object.
+The keys of this object correspond to account settings whose values the authenticated user can modify.
+The keys defined in the "Profile Registry" below MAY show up in the `settings` object if the authenticated user can modify them.
+(Otherwise, they should show up in the document's root object.)

-When the document is received in response to a GET request, the values associated with the keys correspond to the current values of those settings.
+When the document is received in response to a GET request, the value associated with each key corresponds to the current value of the corresponding account setting.

-When the document is submitted along with a PUT request, the values associated with these keys correspond to the desired _new_ values of these settings.
+When the document is submitted along with a PUT request, the value associated with each provided key corresponds to the desired _new_ value of the corresponding setting.
 If a key is not included, it indicates that the client does not wish to change the value of that setting.
 If a key is mapped to `null`, it indicates that the client wants to set the value of that setting to a null value.

-Semantics for a few keys are defined in the [[settings registry|https://github.com/NYPL-Simplified/Simplified/wiki/Account-Settings-Management-Protocol#settings-registry]].
-Other keys may show up in `writable` but this specification does not define their semantics.
+## `links`

+The `links` key is reserved as a name for a set of hypermedia links.
+The format of the `links` section is currently undefined.

 ## Example